Acceleration of Heavy Ions at Non-Relativistic Collisionless Shocks: Conclusion

 We have performed large 2D hybrid simulations of DSA of heavy ions with typical solar abundances and found that for sufficiently strong shocks $M\gtrsim 20$, He is efficiently accelerated to become a major player in the shock dynamics.
 Our major findings are: \begin{itemize} \item Quasi-parallel shocks tend to channel more energy in non-thermal He than H, with the total shock acceleration efficiency reaching more than $\sim 25\%$ for high-$M$ shocks, compared with $\sim 15\%$ for pure H (Figure \ref{fig:energy_compare}). \item The current in accelerated He ions also boosts the magnetic field amplification, which effectively increases the maximum energy obtainable from DSA, which may be important for SNRs to reach the CR knee, and strengthens the effect of the postcursor \citep{caprioli+20}, which leads to steeper CR spectra compared to the H-only case. \item For solar abundances, He becomes the dominant source of hadronic products such as $\gamma$-rays and neutrinos; this means that, for an observed cutoff in the $\gamma$-ray emission, the maximum CR energy is a factor of 2 larger than it would be if the emission were produced by H. \item CNO is typically not important because its selective injection boost does not offset its low solar abundance; however, in shocks propagating through material enriched in CNO about ten times more than solar, such as molecular clouds or stellar winds, it may also contribute to the shock dynamics and emission. \end{itemize}

-One final comment is that in this work we focused on quasi-parallel shocks, only.
-Though oblique and quasi-perpendicular configurations hinder the spontaneous injection of thermal particles, it was recently found that high-$M$ shocks may indeed accelerate particles at non-negligible levels \citep{orusa+23, orusa+25a, orusa+25b}.
+One final comment is that in this work we focused on quasi-parallel shocks in the warm interstellar medium, only.
+Different initial abundances and ionization states, such as in solar energetic particles \citep[e.g.,][]{tylka+05, reames+13} or in superbubbles \citep[e.g.,][]{higdon+05, tatischeff+21} may lead to different scaling of the enhancements with $A/Q$ \citep{desai+16a, lee+24}.
+Moreover, though oblique and quasi-perpendicular configurations hinder the spontaneous injection of thermal particles, it was recently found that high-$M$ shocks may indeed accelerate particles at non-negligible levels \citep{orusa+23, orusa+25a, orusa+25b}.
 Since this requires full 3D simulations and is thus computationally very expensive, we defer such an investigation to future works.